cgreen-devs/cgreen/README.md

 ## Using It

-Tests are fairly easy write, as shown by the examples in the beginning of this readme.
-You should probably read the [tutorial](https://cgreen-devs.github.io) once before writing your first test, though.
+Tests are easy write, as shown by the examples in the beginning of this readme.
+But more importantly, they are extremely easy to read.
+You should probably read the [tutorial](https://cgreen-devs.github.io) before writing your first test, though.

 Basically you can run your tests in two ways